Water Drop Photography

 The image below shows the StopShot Water Drop Kit in action.
 Follow the numbers to get a feel for the process involved in capturing a water drop collision.
 See below for a walk through on configuring StopShot.
 The whole sequence takes just about 1 second.

-- The water drop will hit the pool of water below.
-It will rebound and is struck with the second drop.
+- 5. The water drop will hit the pool of water below, rebound and is struck with the second drop.

 Drop Collision Pictures

 Getting two drops to collide is usually a very difficult task.
 StopShot makes it easy.
 With StopShot and the Water Valve Assembly you can program StopShot to release multiple drops with a configurable amount of time between them.
 The result is a falling water drop colliding with the rebound of the first drop.
-This creates some spectacular photo opportunities.
+This creates some spectacular photographic opportunities.
 It is possible to use StopShot to sync your camera, flash and the water drop but in the example setup below we assume traditional high speed photography methods.
 This means you will be shooting in a dimly lit room with the camera in bulb mode and being operated manually.
 The process for capturing a photo would be to press and hold the shutter button on your camera to open and hold open the camera shutter, then push the up button on StopShot to release the drops and after the flash is triggered release the shutter button.
+See the big picture section above for more details.

-The first thing you need to do is get the water valve and IR sensor setup.
-A setup is shown above for reference.
+The first thing you need to do is get the water valve and IR sensor set up.
+See the image above for reference.
 Next StopShot is connected like the diagram shown to the right.
-All of the pieces you need accomplish this setup are included in the The Water Drop Photography Kit in our Online Store.
+All of the pieces you need accomplish this setup are included in the The Water Drop Photography Kit in our store.

 After you have the physical setup complete it is time to configure StopShot.
 First we need to change the global mode of StopShot from independent to sequential mode.
-Making this change will not allow the next channels event to happen until the previous one is complete.
+Making this change will not allow the next triggers event to happen until the previous one is complete.
 Next, we need to set up each individual trigger to do what we want.
-Below is a list of the different triggers and the settings required for each one.
-The manual has more details about how to get to each setting.
+Below are screen simulations of what StopShot should look like for the main screen and the trigger configurations for trigger 1.
+The owner's manual has more details about how to get to each setting if you need it.

 Trigger 1 Settings